phase2/docker-build/README.md

 ## Description

-This image provides the many development tools necessary to build applications the Phase2 way, bundled with a wide array of tools useful for development and troubleshooting via the command-line interface.
+This image provides the many development tools necessary to build applications the Outrigger way, bundled with a wide array of tools useful for development and troubleshooting via the command-line interface.
 While it is possible to directly connect via our "web" containers, this is the preferred way to perform "server work".